Veronica0024/Social-Media-Performance-/README.md

 - Fully automate updates with Power Query & live SQL connections
 - Integrate with Power BI for web-based dashboards
 - Expand to cross-year or ad campaign-level analysis

----

-## 📬 Contact

-For any questions or collaboration ideas, feel free to reach out or open an issue!